lifeBalance/matcha/README/jwt.md

 4. [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) is the to go option recommended by [Auth0](https://auth0.com/docs/secure/security-guidance/data-security/token-storage#browser-in-memory-scenarios).

-All these three options have pros and cons.
+All these options have pros and cons.
 We'll go into details about our choice in the front-end section.
-Regardless of the choice, the token is added to the **request** by setting the HTTP [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) request header when she makes her [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) requests (or any other AJAX tingy).
+Regardless of the choice, the token must be added to the **request** by setting the HTTP [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) request be it **automatically** (with HttpOnly cookies) or **manually** (in the case of local storage) header.

+> If the token has to be added manually, a good place to do so is when setting the header of the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) requests (or any other AJAX tingy).

 This header looks like this:
 ```
 Authorization: <auth-scheme> <authorization-parameters>
 ```